MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Curriculum Learning; Neuroscience.
   - <details><summary>Digest</summary> We present a novel approach to use curricula to identify principles by which a system learns.
 Previous work in curriculum learning has focused on how curricula can be designed to improve learning of a model on particular tasks.
 We consider the inverse problem: what can a curriculum tell us about how a learning system acquired a task?
 Using recurrent neural networks (RNNs) and models of common experimental neuroscience tasks, we demonstrate that curricula can be used to differentiate learning principles using target-based and a representation-based loss functions as use cases.

+- The developmental trajectory of object recognition robustness: children are like small adults but unlike big deep neural networks. [[paper]](https://arxiv.org/abs/2205.10144) [[code]](https://github.com/wichmann-lab/robustness-development)
+  - Lukas S. Huber, Robert Geirhos, Felix A. Wichmann.
+  - Key Word: Object Recognition; Out-of-Distribution Generalization; Children.
+  - <details><summary>Digest</summary>  We find, first, that already 4–6 year-olds showed remarkable robustness to image distortions and outperform DNNs trained on ImageNet.
+Second, we estimated the number of “images” children have been exposed to during their lifetime.
+Compared to various DNNs, children's high robustness requires relatively little data.
+Third, when recognizing objects children—like adults but unlike DNNs—rely heavily on shape but not on texture cues.
+Together our results suggest that the remarkable robustness to distortions emerges early in the developmental trajectory of human object recognition and is unlikely the result of a mere accumulation of experience with distorted visual input.

 - Finding Biological Plausibility for Adversarially Robust Features via Metameric Tasks. [[paper]](https://arxiv.org/abs/2202.00838) [[code]](https://github.com/anneharrington/adversarially-robust-periphery)
   - Anne Harrington, Arturo Deza. *ICLR 2022*
   - Key Word: Adversarial Robustness; Peripheral Computation; Psychophysics.